 This article intends to provide a historical context of the changes to the legal definition of an independent contractor for process serving agencies and process servers and the impact of AB5.

 At the time of writing this, several large process serving agencies are warning independent contractor process servers that they will only contract with those who incorporate and will no longer continue business relationships with individuals operating otherwise.
 Whether you are a process server, or a process serving agency owner, you should start planning.

-Each process server and process serving agency should consult with a lawyer and accountant to deciding whether or not to form a particular business structure or to contract with another, which is best suited for their unique situation.
+Each process server and process serving agency should consult with a lawyer and accountant and decide whether to change their business structure, convert servers to employees, or continue to contract with independent contractors.
+Each company need to evaluate that which is best suited for their unique situation.
 This law is new, and there will be considerable risks and costs associated with the decisions made about this issue.
 Solutions suggested in this article may not be appropriate in each circumstance.

 What AB5 Does

 Assembly Bill 5 (AB5) was signed by Governor Newsom and amends and adds California Labor Code §§ 3351 and 2750.3 and Unemployment Insurance Code §§ 606.5 and 621.
 It codified the holding in Dynamex Operations West, Inc. v.
 Superior Court of Los Angeles (2018) 4 Cal.5th 903 (Dynamex).
 It creates a presumption that a worker who performs services for a hirer is an employee for purposes of claims for wages and benefits arising under wage orders issued by the Industrial Welfare Commission.
 In essence, the laws redefine an independent contractor in California.